 A. If you'd like to talk with us about a refund about any of our tickets, please use our refund request form.

-We’re currently really busy with lots of customer requests and it’s taking us up to 28 days to respond and process refunds so we would ask you to be patient.
 All of our refund requests (however you send them in) go into the same queue.
-We’re prioritising by the date we receive them, so please avoid getting back in touch before 28 days has passed as it just slows things down for everyone.
+We’re prioritising by the date we receive them, so please avoid getting back in touch before 7 days has passed as it just slows things down for everyone.
 View our standard refund policy in section 13 of our online terms and conditions.

 Q. What are you doing to help customers socially distance on your services?